Cam Gallagher Player Props: Guardians vs. Braves

 Braves Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Braves pitching staff ranks first in the league.
+- The 9.6 strikeouts per nine innings compiled by the Braves pitching staff ranks second in MLB.

-- The Braves have the fourth-ranked team ERA across all MLB pitching staffs (3.68).
+- The Braves have the fourth-ranked team ERA across all league pitching staffs (3.66).

-- Braves pitchers combine to surrender 89 home runs (1.1 per game), the 10th-fewest in the league.
+- Braves pitchers combine to give up 89 home runs (1.1 per game), the ninth-fewest in baseball.

-- Elder (6-1) gets the starting nod for the Braves in his 17th start of the season.
-He's put together a 2.44 ERA in 96 2/3 innings pitched, with 79 strikeouts.
+- Allard (0-0) gets the starting nod for the Braves, his second this season.

-- In his last appearance on Tuesday against the Minnesota Twins, the right-hander tossed six innings, allowing two earned runs while surrendering four hits.
+- His most recent appearance was on Wednesday against the Minnesota Twins, when the left-hander went 4 2/3 scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.